Internships are often touted as the ticket to landing a job after graduation.

 When it comes to securing the best possible experience on both ends, Lowery and Brumbaugh agree that students themselves should play the biggest role in vetting their employers.

-Molly O’Connor, a senior consultant with EAB’s Student Affairs Forum, says she sees this approach frequently in her research.
+Molly O’Connor, a senior director of research at EAB, says she saw this approach frequently in her research.

 “A lot of schools want to prepare students to manage employer relationships,” O’Connor says, because not every school has the resources to conduct site visits.
 “The way [to vet these internships] is to empower students to demand value from employers,” O’Connor adds.